 4. At service load combination, ensure foundation stability in the following :

-• Check carefully that vessel ID, location, orientation, and fixing detail are the same as marked in the vessel general arrangement drawing.
+- Please check carefully that the vessel ID, location, orientation, and fixing detail are the same as those marked in the vessel general arrangement drawing.